 2. Adjust Your Diet

-For better sleep, change your diet and refocus it around natural, whole, and seasonal products.
+For better sleep, change your diet and refocus it around natural, whole, and seasonal products and supplements.
 In particular, some foods have some sleep-promoting properties that can’t be ignored.

 According to recent studies, foods that contain compounds like potassium, melatonin, calcium, and pyridoxine can help you sleep faster and for longer.
 These functional foods and ingredients include:

 - Barley grass powder